Rajpratik71/eucalyptus-wiki/CloudWatch-Troubleshooting.md

 euca-unmonitor-instances i-E84B431F
 ```

 Alarms can be created that monitor the CloudWatch data for particular conditions.
 When an alarm state is triggered it can be used to kick an autoscaling policy that defines a scaling activity for a particular ASG.
+The alarm states are evaluated with the following algorithm:

+1. If you ask to evaluate for n evaluation periods, we will calculate n + 2
+(or possibly up to n + 5, depending on how small the windows are)
+2. If a window has no data, it will look in the previous evaluation period (and further back) and copy that data for the sake of evaluation
+3. OK = one of the evaluation period has ok data (previous n)
+4. ALARM = (previous n windows have ALARM)
+5. INSUFFICIENT_DATA = anything else

 #### Component level responsibilities
 * The CloudWatch service is currently colocated with the ENABLED CLC.